qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 ---
 ## DNS Zone file

-Is a text file that maps domain names and IP addresses.
+It is a text file that maps domain names and ip addresses.
-It is human readable and can be manually edited.
+It is human-readable and can be manually edited.
 DNS Zones can be forward or reverse.

 - ### Forward DNS Lookup Zone